 “We have confirmed capture,” a NASA commentator said.

-- SpaceX launches experiments, ice cream to International Space Station
+- SpaceX cargo mission to International Space Station set for launch

 The Dragon was brought in closer and bolted on to the station about three hours later, at 10:03 am (local time) while the orbiting lab was flying about 250 miles (400 kilometers) over the California and Oregon border, NASA said.